latris-io/knowledge-bot-cms/use_cases.md

 4. System creates or retrieves session ID for conversation continuity
 5. **If JWT token generation succeeds**:
    - Chat interface is enabled
+   - Input field automatically receives focus for immediate typing
-   - Administrator can type questions in the input field
+   - Administrator can start typing questions without clicking in input field
    - System displays "How can I help you today?" welcome message
 6. **When Administrator sends a message**:
    - System adds user message to conversation